-While the population of Galactic low-luminosity dwarf satellites may have been sculpted by a number of yetunconstrained physical processes such as cosmic reionisation (see e.g. Bose et al. 2018) and stellar feedback (see e.g. Fitts et al. 2017), the total number of bright satellites depends strongly only on the mass of the host galaxy, and thus can be predicted more robustly.
-According to, e.g., Garrison-Kimmel et al. (2018), in the Milky Way today there may remain between 1 and 3 undetected satellites with stellar masses $M > 10^5 M{\odot}$ .
+While the population of Galactic low-luminosity dwarf satellites may have been sculpted by a number of yet-unconstrained physical processes such as cosmic reionization (see e.g. Bose, Deason & Frenk 2018) and stellar feedback (see e.g. Fitts et al. 2017), the total number of bright satellites depends strongly only on the mass of the host galaxy, and thus can be predicted more robustly.
+According to, e.g. Garrison-Kimmel et al. (2018), in the Milky Way today there may remain between 1 and 3 undetected satellites with stellar masses $M > 10^5 \, \rm M{\odot}$ .
 An obvious place where such a satellite might reside is the so-called Zone of Avoidance (ZOA, see e.g. Shapley 1961; Kraan-Korteweg & Lahav 2000), a portion of the sky at low Galactic latitude, affected by elevated dust extinction and a high density of intervening disc stars.
-The paucity of Galactic dwarf satellites in this region was already apparent in the catalogue of Mateo (1998) and
+The paucity of Galactic dwarf satellites in this region was already apparent in the catalogue of Mateo (1998) and has remained mostly unchanged until the present day (see McConnachie 2012).